dizza01/Blender-Plugin/README.md

 # VU.CITY

 **How to use the VU.CITY Blender plugin**
-1. Save the .py file anywhere on your machine.
+1. Save the VUCITY Plugin.py file anywhere on your machine.
 2. Open Blender and go to Edit->Preferences->Add-ons->Install.
 3. Find and select the VUCITY Plugin.py file you downloaded.
 4. Enable the add-on by selecting the box.